Quick Tip: Installing ruby 1.8.7 and rubygems 1.8.30 with RVM

 Halting the installation.

-My first thought was that maybe me attempting to download the file directly into ~/.rvm/archives was the reason that the file wasn’t being parsed correctly.
+was the reason that the file wasn’t being parsed correctly.
 So I dug around to see if I could find a way to alter the url that RVM uses when downloading RubyGems.
 To figure that out, I dug through the RVM source code.

-That’s when I noticed that RVM grabs the base of the URL from a config file which is referenced by calling __rvm_db.
+That’s when I noticed that RVM grabs the base of the URL from a config file which is referenced by calling __rvm_db

 So now I just needed to figure out how to set that value.
 More Googling.
 This time for “__rvm_db settings”.